AlivadTheImpala/school_vault/The Shell.md

- cd can only see subdirectoriess within the current director; it cant see anything above it. adding .. after cd 'cd ..'
+ cd can only see subdirectoriess within the current director; it cant see anything above it.

 ***